fnk0/Android-Wear-Codelab/README.md

         // RadioGroup for the customIcon
         mCustomIconGroup = (RadioGroup) findViewById(R.id.iconGroup);
         mCustomIconGroup.setOnCheckedChangeListener(new RadioGroup.OnCheckedChangeListener() {
+            // The name of the ICONS will change based on how you named it....
             @Override
             public void onCheckedChanged(RadioGroup group, int checkedId) {
                 switch (group.getCheckedRadioButtonId()) {